umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 At this point you know how to create a package from the backoffice, upload it to Our and push your changes to Github.
 That's what it takes to create and maintain a package.

-If you want to make changes and push a new version you can do these steps:
+If you want to make changes and push a new version you can carry out the following steps:

 - Create the new package in the backoffice
 - Sync your code to Github